-There are four summer studentship awards available: two translational biomedical science summer studentships and two social, nursing, and allied health sciences summer studentships.
-Applicants can only apply for one type of studentship award.
+There are four summer studentship awards available: two translational biomedical project summer studentships and two social, nursing, and allied health project summer studentships.
+Applicants are only eligible to apply for one type of studentship award which is determined based on their specific field of research.

 Applications to the summer studentships are accessible through the Irish Cancer Society Gateway Grant Tracker online system.
 Please ensure that you are using the correct application that is relevant to the specific field of your research.
-This document outlines the process for applying to the translational biomedical science summer studentships only.
+This document outlines the process for applying to the translational biomedical project summer studentships only.
 Further details on how to apply for the social, nursing and allied health sciences studentship and other grants are available on our website.

 Note: Applicants that submit applications to both awards will be rejected.
-If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie before Thursday the 11 February and we can advise.
+If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie before Thursday the 10 February and we can advise.